Blog

 6. Centralized Management

-When it comes to rolling out a VPN app across your organization, it’s really important that the solution you choose features a centralized management console form which you can manage user accounts and control access permissions.
+When it comes to rolling out a VPN app across your organization, it’s really important that the solution you choose features a centralized management console from which you can manage user accounts and control access permissions.
 The best VPN apps even include role-based access or “gateway” management, which means that users can only access the parts of the network that they need to be able to do their job.

 From the console, IT admins should be able to set up and remove accounts, as well as see which devices employees are using to access the VPN.